matomatical/8bIT-Project/README.md

 #### Unit Testing

 Once you have compiled the project (see build instructions) and are in the `Server/` directory, you can run the test suite by calling `sh test.sh`.
-This will re-build all jUnit test classes involved and then
+This will re-build all jUnit test classes involved and then run each of the tests, giving you detailed error messages if any tests fail.

 ##### Adding New Tests